 CreateList()

-Creates a set of entries in the Service Metadata Locator Service for information relating to a list of participant identifiers.
-Regardless of the number of services a recipient exposes, only one record corresponding to each participant identifier is created in the Service Metadata Locator Service by the Service Metadata Publisher which exposes the services for that participant.
+Creates a set of entries in the SML Service for information relating to a list of participant identifiers.
+Regardless of the number of services a recipient exposes, only one record corresponding to each participant identifier is created in the SML Service by the SMP which exposes the services for that participant.

-Input CreateList: ParticipantIdentifierPage contains the list of Participant Identifiers for the participants which are added to the Service Metadata Locator Service.
+Input CreateList: ParticipantIdentifierPage contains the list of Participant Identifiers for the participants which are added to the SML Service.
 The NextPageIdentifier element is absent.

 Fault: notFoundFault returned if the identifier of the SMP could not be found